wangzh3/wangzh3.github.io/_posts/2020-10-28-Automated-reasoning.md

 The graph search python framework that is implemented by myself is [here](https://github.com/wangzh3/My-axiom-selection).

-Here is a sample of graph search:
+Here is an example of graph search:

 ![](https://github.com/wangzh3/wangzh3.github.io/blob/master/upload/axiom%20tree.png?raw=true)